MohammadAmini1998/Advanced-Data-Mining-Project/README.md

 - $W$ is the weight matrix of the neural network
 - $C(W)$ represents the column space basis of the matrix $W$

+We can encode the outlier detection into a network by directly incorporating the NuSA calculation into the loss function used for training.